KuestenFlunder/TDD-Game-Of-Life/README.md

 # Game of Life with Websockets

-Welcome to the `GameOfLife` project by `com.KuestenFlunder`.
+Welcome to the `GameOfLife` project.
 This is a modern implementation of John Conway's classic cellular automaton, with a twist - it utilizes WebSockets for delivering real-time game state updates.

 ## Features